Last updated on December 27, 2022

 Surface Quality

-Surface quality is a characteristic that measures how clean, smooth and free from blemishes a pearl appears.
-Like other coloured gemstones, pearls rarely achieve perfection.
+Surface quality assesses the cleanliness, smoothness, and absence of blemishes on a pearl’s surface.
+Like other gemstones, pearls rarely achieve perfection.

 Colour

-Pearls come in a variety of colours and shades, such as white, cream, pink, silver, golden, blue, grey, green, bronze and black.
+Pearls exhibit a wide range of colours and shades, including white, cream, pink, silver, golden, blue, grey, green, bronze, and black.

-Pearl colour has three main components: body colour, overtone and orient.
-Body colour is the dominant overall colour of the gem.
-Overtone is one or more translucent colours (secondary colours) that lie over the body colour, and orient is a shimmer of iridescent rainbow colours.
-It is worth mentioning that all pearls show body colour, but only some display overtone or orient, or both.
+Pearl colour consists of three main components: body colour, overtone, and orient.
+Body colour represents the gem’s dominant overall colour, while overtone refers to one or more translucent secondary colours overlaying the body colour.
+Orient represents a shimmer of iridescent rainbow colours.
+It is worth noting that all pearls exhibit body colour, but only some display overtone or orient, or both.

 The value of certain pearl colours is determined by supply and demand.
-The more easily visible and saturated the pearl colour, the better.
-For example, white South Sea pearls with a fine pink overtone are rarer than pearls with a silver overtone, meaning they are more expensive.
+Pearls with more visible and saturated colours are highly sought after.
+For instance, white South Sea pearls with a fine pink overtone are rarer and more expensive than those with a silver overtone.

 Size

-All other factors being equal, larger pearls are rarer and more valuable.
-For example, cultured pearls can range in size from tiny 1.00mm beads up to 21.0mm.
+In general, larger pearls are rarer and more valuable, assuming other factors remain constant.
+Cultured pearls can range in size from tiny 1.00mm beads to as large as 21.0mm.

 Shape

-The ideal pearl is perfectly round, making it the rarest and most valuable cultured pearl shape.
-However, a well-formed pear, oval and irregularly shaped (baroque) cultured pearls are also prized by collectors.
+The ideal pearl shape is perfectly round, making it the rarest and most valuable among cultured pearls.
+However, well-formed pear, oval, and irregularly shaped (baroque) cultured pearls are also highly prized by collectors.

 Matching

-Matching is a quality factor that is applied to jewellery featuring two or more pearls.
-It measures how beautifully pearls in necklaces, earrings, bracelets and sets are matched.
-Pearl matching is based on the main quality factors – size, shape, nacre quality, surface quality, lustre, body colour and overtone.
-While body colour, overtone, pearl shapes and sizes can be mixed to achieve unique effects in a design, other quality factors should be matched.
+Matching is a quality factor applied to jewellery featuring two or more pearls.
+It evaluates how well the pearls in necklaces, earrings, bracelets, and sets complement each other.
+Pearl matching considers the main quality factors, including size, shape, nacre quality, surface quality, lustre, body colour, and overtone.
+While body colour, overtone, pearl shapes, and sizes can be mixed to achieve unique design effects, other quality factors should be matched for a harmonious overall appearance.

 Pearl Care and Cleaning

-Pearl is a relatively soft organic gemstone, 2.5 to 4.5 on the Mohs hardness scale, meaning it requires special treatment.
-It can be easily damaged by accidental hits, harsh chemicals and even your perfume.
+Pearls are a relatively soft organic gemstone, ranking 2.5 to 4.5 on the Mohs hardness scale, which means they require special care.
+They can be easily damaged by accidental impacts, harsh chemicals, and even substances found in perfume.

-It is highly recommended to wipe your pearls with a clean soft cloth after every wear.
-This will allow preventing the buildup of oils and dirt.
+After each wear, it is highly recommended to gently wipe your pearls with a clean, soft cloth.
+This practice helps prevent the accumulation of oils and dirt.

-To clean your pearls at home, use mild dishwashing soap and mineral or distilled water.
-Tap water often contains chlorine which can damage pearls.
-Do not soak the pearls in the solution.
-Just dip the cloth in it and wipe the gems.
-Next, take a clean wet cloth and rub it over the jewellery to rinse away the soap and dry it with a soft and lint-free cloth.
-Do not use brushes, ultrasonic or steam cleaners.
-These can damage the nacre.
+For cleaning pearls at home, use a mild dishwashing soap mixed with mineral or distilled water.
+Tap water often contains chlorine, which can harm pearls.
+Avoid soaking the pearls in the cleaning solution; instead, dip a cloth into it and gently wipe the gems.
+Then, use a clean, damp cloth to rinse off any residual soap and dry the jewellery with a soft, lint-free cloth.
+It is important to avoid using brushes, ultrasonic cleaners, or steam cleaners, as they can damage the delicate nacre of pearls.

 Famous Pearls